Fabrinet

 Six angles, distilled from the data.

-Street sentiment stays constructive: consensus is Buy with a 653 target, while the broader target cluster runs from 540 to 800.
-Recent action has been mixed but still supportive, with Barclays and Northland lifting targets even as one firm moved to Equal-Weight.
+Street sentiment stays constructive: consensus is Buy with a 653 target, above the prior close and supported by 18 Buy ratings versus 6 Holds.
+Recent action has been mixed but still positive overall, with Barclays and Northland lifting targets while one firm downgraded to Equal-Weight.

 Recent insider transactions